-The required disclosure is in note 7 in the unaudited condensed consolidated financial statements for the calendar quarter ending June 30, 2023 and 2022.
+The required disclosure is in Note 7 in the unaudited condensed consolidated interim financial statements for the fiscal period ended March 31, 2025 and 2024.

 Disclosure of Outstanding Share Data, Warrants and Options

 A. Common Shares

 The Company's authorized share capital consists of an unlimited number of common shares without par value.